NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/07_troubleshooting.md

 The `dynamic_texture_cache_size` value is given in bytes.

-### E2CC does not properly visualize the globe on shader recompile
+### Kit application does not properly visualize the globe on shader recompile

 This is commonly seen if you are running an incorrect driver version.
 Please ensure you are running a driver version of 550.127.05 or one of the drivers explicitly supported by Omniverse.
 Newer drivers are not guaranteed to work.

-### E2CC pipelines immediately fail with error `Cannot connect to host localhost:8080`
+### Kit application pipelines immediately fail with error `Cannot connect to host localhost:8080`

-This issue is seen when the E2CC application cannot connect to the data federation mesh service.
+This issue is seen when the kit application cannot connect to the data federation mesh service.
 The error message in the console will be: